About University Advising

 - Provide professional Development for Advisors

-The Assistant Vice Provost for University Advising reports to Academic Programs and Planning.
+The Assistant Vice Provost for University Advising reports to the Provost & Executive Vice President for Academic Affairs.

 Initiatives and Committees in Progress

 - Collaborative Advising For Student Success (CASS)